SubhrajyotiSen/packages_apps_OwnOTA/README.md

 * Replace the "ota_url= " with your own link you saved from the raw xml url
 * and your done
 * IMPORTAND!!!!!
-ALLWAYS SET OWNROM_BUILDTYPE TO OFFICIAL-Nightly or OFFICIAL-Release or the OTA WILL NOT WORK!!!!!
+ALLWAYS SET OWNROM_BUILDTYPE TO OFFICIAL-Nightly or OFFICIAL-Release or the OTA WILL NOT WORK!!!!!!

 !!!!!!!!!!!!!!!!!!!!!!!NOT JUST OFFICIAL!!!!!!!!!!!!!!!!!!!!!!!!!!!!